zgarnog/issuu-pub-dl/README.md

 See [issuu-dl.md](issuu-dl.md) SYNOPSIS for options.

-### Directories
+### Downloads Directories and Files

+The program stores downloaded data in a **downloads** subdirectory under the directory the program is located.

 *.jpg* files are saved under a directory named in the format **downloads/[title]**.
-These files are left behind after the .pdf file is created; it is up to you to clean them up.
+These files are **left behind** after the .pdf file is created; it is up to you to clean them up.
+This also means you can do something different with them if you want to.

 *.pdf* files created are saved in a file named in the format **downloads/[title].pdf**.